-- Full year 2023 sales shipments (in tons) are expected to be down modestly from the prior year given elevated macroeconomic pressure. - The Company expects continued benefits from its initiatives to expand margins and higher selling prices that are expected to more than offset cost inflation.
-Operating costs will be negatively impacted from incremental costs for expansion project activity. - The Company continues to expect strong earnings in the first half of 2023 while the outlook is intentionally conservative on the second half of 2023 given increasing risk of recession. - The Company will continue to focus on long-term value creation, including advancing the MAGMA deployment.
+- Full year 2023 sales shipments (in tons) are expected to be down modestly from a mid-single digit to a high-single digit percentage compared to the prior year given elevated macroeconomic pressure, year.
+In order to better match production to customer demand, the Company has implemented temporary production curtailments.
+This initiative will result in higher operating costs for the remainder of 2023 due to unabsorbed fixed costs.
+The Company will continue to monitor business trends and will consider whether any permanent capacity closures will be necessary in the future to align its business with demand trends.
+Any permanent capacity closures could result in material restructuring and impairment charges, as well as cash expenditures, in future periods. - The Company expects continued benefits from its initiatives to expand margins and higher selling prices that are expected to more than offset cost inflation.
+Operating costs will be negatively impacted from incremental costs for expansion project activity. - activity and due to temporary production curtailments to align supply with demand.
+The Company continues to expect strong earnings in the first half of 2023 while the outlook is intentionally conservative expects higher interest expense on the second half of 2023 given increasing risk of recession, its debt.

+- The Company will continue to focus on long-term value creation, including advancing the MAGMA deployment.
 The Company remains on track with its first MAGMA greenfield plant in Kentucky starting in mid-2024. - Cash provided by operating activities is expected to be approximately \$875 million for 2023.
+This expectation primarily reflects potential variability in sales volume, mix and working capital trends over the second half of 2023.
 Capital expenditures in 2023 are expected to be approximately \$700 to \$725 million.
 The Company expects to refine its cash flow guidance over the course of the year as greater clarity is gained on sales volume and working capital trends. - The Company will continue to actively monitor the impact of the COVID-19 pandemic.
 The extent to which the Company's operations will be impacted by the pandemic will depend largely on future developments, which are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning the severity of the outbreak and actions by government authorities to contain the outbreak or treat its impact, among other things.